 In 2010 Anna moved from her long career in Ministry in the United Church of Canada to work with emetophobics full-time.
 For her licensing requirements she completed courses in Statistics, Research Design and Psychology at Athabasca University in Alberta, along with 100 hours of required supervision and was subsequently licensed by the BC Association of Clinical Counsellors (BCACC).
 Her registration # is 6269.

-As of September, 2019, I have seen over 100 clients with emetophobia.
-I have also “talked” with close to a thousand of them online in my capacity as moderator of emetophobia.org.
+As of September, 2020, I have seen over 130 clients with emetophobia.
+I have also “talked” with more than a thousand of them online in my capacity as moderator of emetophobia.org.

 Anna prides herself more in her personal therapeutic work than her education.
 She has completed over 300 hours of her own work, over half with noted Vancouver Psychologist Dr. Geoffrey Carr.
 Anna’s work was first in CBT to overcome emetophobia and later in Emotion-Focused Therapy for her personal and spiritual growth.

 Although many potential clients wish to see client reviews or testimonials, I consider it unethical to ask clients for these, and my licensing body forbids it in our code of ethics.
 This is also true for Psychiatrists, Psychologists and most registered Psychotherapists.
-In fact, if you see someone who has client reviews they will not be licensed and you should probably stay away from receiving help through them.
+In fact, if you see someone who has client reviews they are probably not licensed and it might be a good idea to stay away from receiving help through them.

 Many people contact me to ask what my “success rate” with clients is.
 The truth is, there is no such thing as a therapist’s success rate; there is only a client’s success rate.
 While some therapists are incredibly unhelpful, none can truthfully say that they have a success rate of 100% or 90%, etc. What I CAN say is that when a client turns up for sessions, diligently does the assigned homework, sticks with me and works hard to overcome their phobia, then nearly all of them recover.
 Unfortunately, many clients do not put the work in that is necessary for recovery.